smartcontractkit/documentation/docs/resources/link-token-contracts.md

 ## Polygon (Matic)

-### Mainnet
+### Polygon mainnet

-MATIC is used to pay for transactions on Polygon mainnet.
+MATIC is used to pay for transactions on Polygon.
 You can use the [Polygon Bridge](https://wallet.polygon.technology/bridge) to transfer tokens to Polygon mainnet and then use [Polygon Gas Swap](https://wallet.polygon.technology/gas-swap/) to swap supported tokens to MATIC.

 > 🚧 ERC-677 LINK on Polygon
 >
-> The LINK provided by the [Polygon (Matic) Bridge](https://wallet.polygon.technology/bridge) is not ERC-677 compatible, you cannot use it with Chainlink services.
-However, you can convert LINK to the official ERC-677 compatible LINK token by using the [**Chainlink PegSwap service**](https://pegswap.chain.link/).
+> The LINK provided by the [Polygon (Matic) Bridge](https://wallet.polygon.technology/bridge) is not ERC-677 compatible, so you cannot use it with Chainlink services or oracle nodes.
+Use the [**Chainlink PegSwap service**](https://pegswap.chain.link/) to convert bridged LINK to the official ERC-677 LINK token on Polygon.
 >
 > Watch the [Moving Chainlink Cross-Chains](https://www.youtube.com/watch?v=WKvIGkBWRUA) video to learn more.